ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-3-1.md

-Chapter 3: Techniques for Effective List-Making: Techniques for Creating Effective Lists
+Techniques for Creating Effective Lists
 ========================================================================================

 In this chapter, we will explore techniques for creating effective lists that maximize efficiency and productivity.